Are you new to PCB design? Do you still rely on a producer for assembling and fabrication? Then, you may be new to the term—wave soldering.

 P.S:

 What do you think about this piece?
-Do you have any personal suggestions or worries about this topic, feel free to contact us.
+If you have any personal suggestions or worries about this topic, please contact us.